 Have you noticed kids who are as bold and fearless as lions?
 While other kids are as timid as a mouse?
-I often wonder what makes one child seem so fearless they are almost a danger to themselves.
+I often wonder what makes one child seem so fearless that they are almost a danger to themselves.
 But other children will barely look another person in the eye.
 Maybe it’s our parenting style.
-Is your style fear-based which might foster children who may not step out as much or faith-based which creates an environment where your children attack challenges boldly with little to no fear?
+Is your style fear-based which might foster children who may not step out as much or faith-based which creates an environment where your children attack challenges boldly with little-to-no fear?

 When it comes to parenting with fear or fear-based parenting, you are bordering on helicopter parenting for fear of your child getting hurt, something bad happening, or even what other people think about you or your child.
 Your words and your actions do more disabling than enabling your child.
 Making your first reaction no or don’t or be careful leads your child to believe there is constantly something to fear, even though that may not be your intention.

 On the opposite end is parenting without fear or faith-based parenting.
-You allow your child try new things; you allow them to venture out; and, you encourage them to try things.
+You allow your child to try new things; you allow them to venture out; and, you encourage them to try things.
 As a result, your kids feel you have confidence and trust in them, so they have more confidence and trust in themselves.
 They believe there are great things to explore and experience versus things they should fear.
-Here are four practical ways to develop a style of faith-based parenting – parenting without fear:
+Here are four practical ways to develop a style of faith-based parenting—parenting without fear:

 1. Lead by example.

 Our kids follow more of what we do than what we say.
 Try something new yourself.
 Our kids follow more of what we do than what we say.
 So venture out and try something that pushes you out of your comfort zone and involves them, if possible.

 I must admit sometimes my first response to a request from one of my kids is no. Ashamedly, I sometimes do that without fully listening or thinking.
 We can’t say yes to everything, but we can say it more.
 Saying yes is more fun, it builds trust, and it creates a connection.